-Ain’t no party like a pressure cooker party! #pressurecooker #instantpot #Fagor A post shared by Lesa Sullivan-Abajian (@lesacooks) on Oct 7, 2017 at 10:13am PDT General guidelines for SPC and IP: Read the manual.
+Ain’t no party like a pressure cooker party! #pressurecooker #instantpot #Fagor A post shared by Lesa Sullivan-Abajian (@lesacooks) on Oct 7, 2017 at 10:13am PDT General guidelines for SPC (stovetop pressure cookers) and IP (Instant Pot, but includes all electric models): Read the manual.
 Read the manual.
 Read the manual.
-Every pressure cooker has its own special features, so get familiar with the ins […]
+Every pressure cooker has its […]

 I love making meat jello… I mean, super gelatinous stock.
 It’s the bomb.
 It’s also fairly easy with good ingredients and a pressure cooker.
 I could write down all my notes and try to remember how I do it, or I can send you to the best website for step by step instructions, called ChefSteps. […]